 For the most part, the free court checks described above will find legal information about a person and won’t cost you a dime.
 I would consider those free searches along with references (which I would check) to be adequate information about a roommate.

 If you’re bringing in a tenant or hiring an employee, I would want to also do a credit check, which you would need authorization for.
-Here’s an example of such an authorization, but I would work with a lawyer to make sure that you’re on firm legal ground before asking for such information.
+However, I would work with a lawyer to make sure that you’re on firm legal ground before asking for such information.

 Naturally, sketchy people will be able to avoid many of these checks, but that’s true no matter how deep you go.
 These are simple steps to keep you safer, but nothing keeps you perfectly safe.